 Positive Learning Behaviours at Holland House

-As part of a review of our Behaviour Policy, we introduced The Learnasaurs to Holland House and with the help of the Learnosaurs we were able to develop a new Positive Behaviour Policy!
+As part of a review of our Behaviour Policy, we introduced The Learnosaurs to Holland House and with the help of the Learnosaurs we were able to develop a new Positive Behaviour Policy!

 Following consultation with children, parents, governors and staff, we identified different learning behaviours that encourage children to be independent, confident learners.
 We then created our own Learnosaurs to represent these positive learning behaviours.

-Pupils are rewarded with stickers, and certificates if they have shown characteristics of one or more of The Learnasaurs.
-Each class has a Learnasaur 'wheel' (see below), which recognises and supports the development of good learning behaviours, and works in partnership with our positive behaviour policy.
+Pupils are rewarded with stickers, and certificates if they have shown characteristics of one or more of The Learnosaurs.
+Each class has a Learnosaur 'wheel' (see below), which recognises and supports the development of good learning behaviours, and works in partnership with our positive behaviour policy.